waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 4. Key NPCs & Events
 - **Route 25 Trade:** Cool Trainer F at (38, 5) wants to trade a CLEFAIRY, but she can be bypassed by walking around her to the south.
 S.S.
 Ticket Acquired: Bill gave me the S.S.
 Ticket for the S.S.
 Anne in Vermilion City.
-Hypothesis: This ticket will allow me to get past the officer blocking the south exit of Cerulean City.
+My hypothesis that this would move the officer blocking the path behind the burgled house was incorrect.
+The ticket's purpose is likely for an event within Vermilion City itself.

 ## 5. Agent Development Log
 - `battle_navigator_agent`: Updated for better consolidation & to fix switch confirmation logic.